 Contributions YTD Status |

-If you use your bill to make Project RELIEF Contributions or Round Up To End Homelessness Donations, the total of your calendar year donations for each program will be listed here. |
+If you use your bill to make Project RELIEF Contributions or Round Up To End Homelessness Donations,

 Payment Plan |

-CWLP has several different types of payment plans, including the Level Payment Plan, the Level Pay Automatic Debit Plan, and the Variable Pay Automatic Debit Plan.
-If you are on one of these payment plans, information about that plan, your payment amount and due date, and your account status will appear here.
-If you are on the Level Payment Plan or Level Pay Automatic Debit Plan, the status of your plan, as of your Last Payment Amount, will be detailed in a table that describes the following.
+plans, information about that plan, your payment amount and due date, and your account status will appear here.
+If you are on the Level Payment Plan or Level Pay Automatic Debit Plan, the status of

 - Payments to Date: The total amount paid into your account via your monthly bill payments or any Rebates (bill credits) you have received since your last Level Payment Plan review.